 Food Systems Lab received a grant from the Trans-Atlantic Platform Social Innovation Call to lead a project titled Social Innovation Management for Bioplastics (SIMBIO).
-We are using a social innovation approach to address the environmental and social challenges of bioplastic packaging throughout its entire supply chain from production to end-of-life management in collaboration with researchers from Brazil, Poland, and the United Kingdom.
+We used a social innovation approach to address the environmental and social challenges of bioplastic packaging throughout its entire supply chain from production to end-of-life management in collaboration with researchers from Brazil, Poland, and the United Kingdom.

 Bioplastic packaging made from bio-based polymers has a large potential impact on both food systems and waste management systems worldwide.
 As plastic pollution is a global problem, the solution needs to be developed with a global context and cannot be isolated to one region or country.
 This requires close collaboration of research team members on both sides of the Atlantic to work on a solution to bioplastics that is viable and scalable to multiple locales.

 From 2020 to 2023, we explored the following research questions:

 - What are the social and environmental roles of bioplastic packaging in the global context of sustainable food production and consumption?